yws-ss/AWS-Kiro-Workshops/Spec-Coding/Kiro-Spec-Workshop.md

 ##  🚀 Exercise 4 - Use Specs coding for more comprehensive implementation

 ```
+Today is Halloween !!! let's build something relate to Halloween

 Create a more comprehensive modern web-based shooting application with following high-level requirements:

 1) A clear introduction page about how to play the game
 2) A healthy bar or status of enemies for user to understand how many time left to take it down
-3) Allow user to select different themes and character, let's make 3 different themes and 3 different spaceship please refer to  Masked Rider themes 2) ultraman 3) Godzilla.
+3) Allow user to select different character, please refer to 1) Annabelle  2) joker 3) Jason Voorhees.
-4) Implement a power-up system , add some random items temporarily power up the spaceship.
+4) Implement a power-up system , add some random items temporarily power up the character.
 Such as shooting more fast, or shooting more wide, please create 6 different items, the more special the better, also include explanation of the power up items

 ```